 The Division of Parks and Recreation is in the process of creating a master plan for White Clay Creek State Park.
 The purpose of this master plan is to provide a vision and a framework for the stewardship and use of the park.

-All public comments submitted at the meeting or in writing prior to Tuesday, Aug.
+All comments submitted at the meeting or in writing prior to Tuesday, Aug.
 17, will be reviewed before the White Clay Creek State Park Master Plan is finalized.

 Public involvement in the planning process began with an initial survey in 2018 (Summary of Results).